kartik-33s/CoderArmy/README.md

 # Coder Army Landing Page

-A modern, animated landing page for Coder Army - a coding education platform.
-Built with pure HTML, CSS, and JavaScript.
+🚀 **100% JavaScript-Free!** A modern, animated landing page for Coder Army - a coding education platform.
+Built with pure HTML and CSS only - NO JavaScript!

 ## 🌟 Features